robertdavidwest/audio-animated-ideation/audio-animated.md

 We want to ensure everything that we outline in our MVP is possible before we get too far into the project.
 The proof of concept work will include:

 - Create animation from audio
-- Being able to combine to audio files into a single track (and have the timing match up)
+- Being able to combine two audio files into a single track (and have the timing match up)

 ### MVP